What to do when the shaking begins

 - The Police and Fire Departments will continue to respond to emergencies via 9-1-1 calls.

 - The City of Stockton Public Information Officer will give Emergency Activation System reports via radio and/or TV.
-The reports will include what you should do and how to get help if you need it.
+Reports will explain what you should do and how to get help if needed.

 Ready.Gov - Provides disaster preparedness tips